lostvikx/.dotfiles/README.md

 * `thunar`: Modern, fast and easy-to-use file manager for Xfce
 * `tmux`: Terminal multiplexer
 * `vim`: Vi Improved, a highly configurable, improved version of the vi text editor
-* `vscodium`-bin (AUR): Binary releases of VS Code without MS branding/telemetry/licensing
+* `vscodium-bin` (AUR): Binary releases of VS Code without MS branding/telemetry/licensing
 * `xidlehook` (AUR): xautolock rewrite in Rust, with a few extra features
 * `yt-dlp`: A youtube-dl fork with additional features and fixes